-Making a gift to the Community Foundation can be as simple as making an online purchase or as complex as creating an estate plan.
-We offer a variety of options to help you reach your charitable and personal goals.
+The Community Foundation offers a variety of options to help you reach your charitable and personal goals.
 Please do not hesitate to contact us to discuss any of these giving options.

 You can make a gift of cash, stocks, bonds, real estate or other assets, such as real property, to the Community Foundation that will qualify for the maximum tax benefit under state and federal law.
 We also accept gifts made with credit cards.

 Deferred gifts, or bequests, allow you to designate a gift or portion of your estate to the Community Foundation and in some cases receive substantial reductions in federal gift and estate taxes.